csm_peru_bildung_476.1011_04_30bf564551.jpg

 Background information

-The opportunities for civil society to participate politically have indeed increased in Latin America in recent years.
+The opportunities for civil society to participate politically have increased in Latin America in recent years.
 Environmental, human rights and women's organizations closely monitor government policies and engage in active public relations and lobbying.
 But it is precisely this involvement that carries great risks for the activists.
 Many of them are exposed to repression, persecution and attacks.
-Nevertheless, they are committed to those who continue to have no voice.
+Nevertheless, they engage themselves for those who still have no voice and often put their lives at risk.
+The Casa DEI of our project partner in Costa Rica, offers a concrete contact point in emergency situations.

 Bolivia